Cardboard Lacing Hearts

 Now is the time for all kinds of heart crafts in celebration of Valentine’s Day.
 As someone who used to not be so fond of the holiday, I now have a completely different outlook after seeing how much my kids have fun with it.
 And these Cardboard Lacing Hearts are a great craft to get us started!

-This piece of cardboard was part of the packaging of our 2017 calendar and I knew we had to do something with it.
+This piece of cardboard was part of the packaging of a calendar and I knew we had to do something with it.
 Any large flat piece of corrugated cardboard will do.